saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 `curl -X GET <tweets_query_app_url>/tweets` e.g. `curl -X GET https://TweetsQueryService-ocloud100.apaas.us2.oraclecloud.com/tweets/`

 + Use the Tweets Query service to query all the tweets on a given date.
+From the list of tweets mentioned above choose a date and use it in the filter below

 `curl -X GET <tweets_query_app_url>/tweets/date/<date>` e.g. `curl -X GET https://TweetsQueryService-ocloud100.apaas.us2.oraclecloud.com/tweets/date/2018–03-08`

 + Use the Tweets Query service to query all the tweets by a particular tweeter.
+From the list of tweets mentioned above choose a twitter id and use it in the filter below

 `curl -X GET <tweets_query_app_url>/tweets/tweeter/<twitter id>` e.g. `curl -X GET https://TweetsQueryService-ocloud100.apaas.us2.oraclecloud.com/tweets/tweeter/anil9464`